GEB-model/GEB/docs/preprocessing/7_create_farmers.rst

 Create farmers
 #############################

 This file is used to create the farmer agents.
 If you have a map of all individual farms, you should use that.
 If not, then you can use :doc:`7_create_farmers` to create a statistically representative dataset of farmers.
-The first input `FARM_SIZE_CHOICES_M2` an array of the various farm sizes that exist in m2 <TODO>.
+The first input `FARM_SIZE_CHOICES_M2` an array of the various farm sizes that exist in m\ :sup:`2`.
 Here a lower and upper bound are given for each choice of farm size.

 The second input `FARM_SIZE_PROBABILITIES` is a map at the resolution and bounds of the submask, here placed in `DataDrive/GEB/input/agents/farm_size/2010-11/farmsize.tif`, and as layers the probability that each of the previously defined farm sizes occurs in a given cell.
 Naturally, the probabilities for a given cell should add up to 1.